-- All cloud hosted secure deal rooms rely on passwords for authentication.
+All cloud-hosted secure deal rooms rely on passwords for authentication.
 Passwords, links, and other login credentials can be easily shared with other users (despite any claims to the contrary) so that means your confidential documents can be too.
 Even two-factor authentication codes may be shared.

-- Document content is decrypted on the server sand then pass it to the client device using SSL.
-That might sound secure but browsers save content to temporary files (caching) to speed up rendering.
-So your unprotected documents could be recovered by users from the browsers temporary file location.
+Document content is decrypted on the server, which then passes it to the client device using SSL.
+That might sound secure, but browsers save content to temporary files (caching) to speed up rendering.
+So, your unprotected documents could be recovered by users from the browser’s temporary file location.

-- Because documents are accessed using a browser, there is no security software iinstalled on the local computer / remote device to enforce document controls – this provides easy ways to remove document protection.
+Because documents are accessed using a browser, there is no security software installed on the local computer / remote device to enforce document controls – this provides easy ways to remove document protection.
 Screenshots and printing, for example, cannot be properly controlled, and files are usually cached to the user’s local PC unencrypted.

 The security issues above are why secure data room systems are keen to show off their security credentials – i.e. how secure their hosting system backbone is.
-It needs to be with all those temporary files sitting on the server in the clear when the files are decrypted.
-You might therefore ask is encryption of data-at-rest in a secure room important?
-Well yes, if the server gets hacked, but there are clearly easier ways into the system (and access to your documents) than that.
+It needs to be secure with all those temporary files sitting on the server in plaintext while the files are decrypted.
+You might therefore ask: is encryption of data-at-rest in a secure room important?
+Well yes, if the server gets hacked – but there are clearly easier ways into the system (and to access your documents) than that.

 Is encryption of data-at-rest in a secure data room important?

-Encryption of data-at-rest in a secure data room is important, but it is only part of the story.
+Encryption of data-at-rest in a secure data room is important, but it’s only part of the story.

 If data is encrypted at rest (i.e. stored encrypted on a cloud server) that ensures hackers cannot access your documents by gaining entry to the server (assuming of course that encryption keys are not left vulnerable).

-The main purpose however of a secure data room is to enable secure document sharing – allowing only those you have authorized to view protected documents.
-If authorized users can share links and login credentials with others then hackers breaking into a server to try and access your documents may be the least of your worries.
+The main purpose of a secure data room, however, is to enable secure document sharing – allowing only those you have authorized to view protected documents.
+If authorized users can share links and login credentials with others, then hackers breaking into a server to try and access your documents may be the least of your worries.